woblerr/gpbackman/README.md

 * display information about backups;
 * display the backup report for existing backups;
 * delete existing backups from local storage or using storage plugins (for example, [S3 Storage Plugin](https://github.com/greenplum-db/gpbackup-s3-plugin));
+* delete all existing backups from local storage or using storage plugins older than the specified time condition;
 * migrate history database from `gpbackup_history.yaml` format to `gpbackup_history.db` SQLite format.

 ## Commands